 Interest rate risk is the risk where changes in market interest rates might adversely affect FSBFL's financial condition.
 FSBFL deploys its funds at fixed rates (pre-determined at the time of contract) which gets run down regularly in EMI structures.
-On the other hand, liabilities have varying structures that include repayment in instalments or in bullets.
+On the other hand, liabilities have varying structures (fixed/variable rates of interest) and also include repayment in instalments or in bullets.
 Thus, a mismatch arises in interest rates due to the difference in structures.
 While the borrowing programme for a financial year is determined at the time of budgeting, the exact mix and interest rates of borrowings at fixed and floating rates depend on market conditions and views of Treasury Department.
 Thus, FSBFL is exposed to interest rate risk which needs to be managed.